kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 - `MentorEngagementHistory` records scheduling and subsequent status/date/time changes for reporting and review.
 - Calendar files can be downloaded for scheduled or confirmed sessions.
 - Reports count completed mentoring as delivered activity and list planned arrangements separately.

+### Participant journey and programme outcomes

+`ParticipantJourney` is an internal person-centred record.
+It may be created before a startup is registered and linked to a `Startup` later.
+It records participant contact details, optional startup, cohort, start date, owner, active/paused/completed/exited status, and current programme stage: BUNI community/outreach, internship, mentoring, pre-incubation, DTBi pre-incubation, incubation, growth, or alumni follow-up.

+- `ParticipantJourneyHistory` timestamps stage and status transitions, including the staff member and change note.
+Admin edits and bulk-imported stage changes also create history.
+- `ParticipantSupport` records training/capacity building, fabrication-lab/prototyping, business advisory, market access, finance access, hub linkage, or other delivered support.
+- `ParticipantFollowUp` assigns an action to staff or a mentor and can link to an existing `MentorEngagement`; `ParticipantFollowUpHistory` records status transitions.
+- `ParticipantOutcome` stores dated full-time/part-time job counts, monthly revenue with currency, customers/users, and milestones.
+Existing `Funding` remains the source of truth for funding amounts.
+- Data Hub reports show stage movements, support delivered, follow-ups, outcome snapshots, and paired outcome changes for participants with snapshots before and during the report period.
+Repeated snapshots are not added together, and revenue is compared within currency only.
+- History starts when the feature is introduced; the system does not fabricate prior stages, support, or outcomes.

+### DataImportBatch, PageVisit, and analytics

+- `DataImportBatch` tracks private upload metadata, mappings, preview errors, and import counts.
+Supported record types are startups, mentors, investors, and participant journeys.
+- `PageVisit` tracks one startup/mentor/investor profile or directory visit per browser session, entity, and local date; admins can review and mark visits read.
+- `SiteVisit` is updated per browser session by middleware for visitor totals.
+It is not a page-by-page clickstream.
+- `StartupStatusHistory` captures status/contract snapshots from when its signal was introduced.

+### Partnership and other existing records

 ### RegistrationRate